KonstantinosStamatakos/rocket-flight-computer/README.md

 The microSD interface was one of the more challenging parts of the bring-up.
 Debugging required checking both the physical SDIO connections and the STM32 configuration before reliable file creation and continuous logging were achieved.

 Once the individual subsystems were working independently, I integrated them into the complete flight-computer firmware and tested them simultaneously.

 ---

-## Ground Testing

-The complete system has been tested with the major hardware and firmware components operating together.

-During ground testing, the flight computer continuously acquires IMU and barometer measurements, receives GPS data, updates the vertical-state estimator, writes data to the microSD card, and outputs debugging information through USB.

-These tests were used to verify the full data path from the physical sensors through the firmware and finally to the recorded CSV files.

----

-`Hardware/` contains the PCB design documentation, `firmware/` contains the STM32 source code, and `Logs/` contains example datasets recorded during ground testing.

----